Skeets Martin: First season

 In June 1899, Martin became part of the "American invasion" of jockeys that greatly influenced and dominated British horse racing in the early twentieth century.
 Together with Danny Maher, Tod Sloan, Lester Reiff and John Reiff, Martin garnered many racing wins and dazzled the British public with his aggressive racing tactics and forward-seated posture.
-While colloquially known as "Skeets" in the United States, he did not race under that name in Britain, opting instead for the more prosaic sounding "J.H.
-Martin."
+While colloquially known as "Skeets" in the United States, he did not race under that name in Britain, opting instead for the more prosaic "J.H.
+Martin".
 His first race win occurred in August 1899 at the Rottingdean Plate on Lord William Beresford's horse Blacksmith.
 Other racing wins included the Doncaster Stakes, Maiden Plate and September Stakes.
 In his first season abroad, Martin won 48 out of 138 mounts and was considerably more well-thought of than Tod Sloan, who won more races but was often perceived as arrogant.
 Sloan and Martin, in the company of bicyclist and future racecar driver, Eddie Bald, returned to the United States in December 1899 due to the curtailing of turf events at the outbreak of the Second Boer War.
 Both jockeys returned to the UK for the start of the 1900 season in March.